Qry3vavna/scripts/README.md

 GNU core utilities like grep, sed, cat, tr & others.
 Ran locally on a system, optionally select a subset of commands.
 Can also print out the commands for other systems vs running them.

+##debianplus
+Collection of scripts and aliases for my convenience to type less and do more.